asravankumar/ERAV4_ASSIGNMENT7/README.md

 ```

 ### &emsp; **Network Main Features**
+- The network has four convolution blocks and a output block.
 - In Block 2, a **Depthwise Separable Convolution** is used.
 This technique has significantly reduced the total number of parameters.
 - The feature map size is halved twice using convolutions with a **stride of 2** (c1_2 and c2_2), reducing the spatial size from 32×32 to 8×8
 - The final convolutional layer (c5) uses a **Dilated Convolution** with a dilation rate of 2.
 This allows the last layer to see a much larger context of the image without further downsampling, ensuring the feature maps are based on information from the entire 32×32 input image (Receptive Field of 61).